railwayapp/docs/src/docs/tutorials/proximity-steering.md

 ## About this Tutorial

-As Railway does not offer native Proximity Steering at this time we instead need to place Cloudflare in front of our services to do this for us.
+As Railway does not offer native Proximity Steering at this time, we instead need to place Cloudflare in front of our services to do this for us.

-This tutorial aims to provide a simple step-by-step on how to set up everything on Cloudflare in order to have Proximity Steering working flawlessly!
+This tutorial aims to provide a simple step-by-step guide on setting everything up on Cloudflare to ensure Proximity Steering works flawlessly!

 **Objectives**